-UEA Trenchless has recently completed two on-grade sewer bores in hard rock in Kiama.
-Kiama is a township approximately 120km (2 hours) south of Sydney.
+UEA Trenchless completed two on-grade sewer bores in hard rock in Kiama, a township approximately 120 kilometres (2 hours) south of Sydney.
 Kiama was the site of two strong volcanic flows called the Gerringong Volcanics, which attributed to the local ground conditions, and UEA drilled through one of these rock formations, Latite.
 Latite is an igneous volcanic rock which forms during the cooling and solidification of lava.
 Due to the lava cooling in this process, the rock forms with no seams, making it difficult to excavate or drill.
 In this circumstance, the rock strength was tested as 250Mpa.

 UEA was engaged by a developer to install a 180mm PN16 gravity sewer main from a new development to the existing gravity sewer system.
-The two bores were 180m and 230m in length.
+The two bores were 180 metres and 230 metres in length.
 The project came with certain difficulties, including:

 - 3% grade